 My Approach to Helping

-I am a licensed and nationally recognized mental health therapist certified in trauma therapy.
+I am a licensed internationally & board recognized trauma therapist.
 I specialize in working with angry, oppositional, depressed, anxious, or suicidal youths.
 My goal is to build rapport with the child and parent to help foster open communication, exploration of challenges, and growth.
 My approach is to support, educate, and guide as needed.

 I also offer assistance to: